xivapi/static/src/content/docs/docs/guides/concepts.md

 the game client files in a propriatary file format referred to as excel (no, not the Microsoft product), or exd.

-Within this data, a single data collection is known as a **sheet**, analogous to a table in database terminology.
-It's important to note that, while _many_ concepts are similar to traditions RDBMS, it's not a perfect 1:1 match - excel is specialised for its usage in FFXIV, and has a non-standard feature set as a result.
+While similarities may be drawn between excel and traditional RDBMS, it is not a perfect 1:1 mapping.
+Excel is specialised for its usage as static data in FFXIV, and features non-standard functionality as a result.

+Within excel, a single collection of data is known as a **sheet**, analogous to a table within a database.

 ### Fields